v8/v8.dev/src/docs/profile.md

 ---
 title: 'Using V8’s sample-based profiler'
+description: 'This document explains how to use V8’s sample-based profiler.'
 ---
 V8 has built-in sample-based profiling.
-Profiling is turned off by default, but can be enabled via the `--prof` command line option.
+Profiling is turned off by default, but can be enabled via the `--prof` command-line option.
 The sampler records stacks of both JavaScript and C/C++ code.

 ## Build